ddasilva/disco/README.md

 DISCO is a tool for magnetospheric particle trajectory modeling, otherwise known as particle tracing, on the GPU.
 It calculates the trajectories of particles using [guiding center theory](https://farside.ph.utexas.edu/teaching/plasma/lectures/node18.html) with full support for relativistic effects.
 The tool operates on magnetic and electric fields on uniform grids and user-provided initial conditions.

-AGATE is part of the larger Magnetosphere Aurora Reconnection Boundary Layer Explorer (MARBLE) project, a planned implementation of "collisionless Hall MHD" (or "kinetic Hall MHD") for planetary magnetospheres that self-consistently models the propagation of electrons and field-aligned currents from magnetic reconnection sites to the ionosphere.
+DISCO is part of the larger Magnetosphere Aurora Reconnection Boundary Layer Explorer (MARBLE) project, a planned implementation of "collisionless Hall MHD" (or "kinetic Hall MHD") for planetary magnetospheres that self-consistently models the propagation of electrons and field-aligned currents from magnetic reconnection sites to the ionosphere.
 DISCO can also be used standalone without the rest of the framework.

 ## Installation